catamphetamine/anychan/README.md

     "4chan is a simple image-based bulletin board where anyone can post comments and share images" ],

+  // Any arbitrary javascript that will be inserted on every page.
+  // Can be used to modify the page in an arbitrary way:
+  // * Insert new `<script/>` elements
+  // * Insert new `<style/>` elements
+  // * Insert new `<link rel="stylesheet"/>` elements
+  // * ...
+  "javascript": "alert('test')",

+  // Any arbitrary HTML that will be inserted in the `<body/>` on every page.
+  "bodyHtml": "<iframe .../>",

   // Header banner HTML markup.
-  // Can be used to show ads.
+  // Can be used to show ads in the header.
-  "headerMarkup": "<iframe .../>",
+  "headerMarkupHtml": "<iframe .../>",

-  // Set this flag to `true` to stretch header markup container
-  // to full page width on large screens.
-  // By default, header markup container won't stretch past the
-  // page content width on large screens.
-  "headerMarkupFullWidth": false,
+  // Instead of specifying `headerMarkupHtml`,
+  // one may prefer specify `headerMarkupContent`.
+  // The difference would be that `headerMarkupHtml` should be an HTML string
+  // whereas `headerMarkupContent` should be a valid `Content` as defined in `social-components` package readme.
+  // If `headerMarkupHtml` is defined, `headerMarkupContent` is ignored.
+  "headerMarkupContent": Content,

   // Footer banner HTML markup.
-  // Can be used to show ads.
+  // Can be used to show ads in the footer.
-  "footerMarkup": "<iframe .../>",
+  "footerMarkupHtml": "<iframe .../>",

-  // Set this flag to `true` to stretch footer markup container
-  // to full page width on large screens.
-  // By default, footer markup container won't stretch past the
-  // page content width on large screens.
-  "footerMarkupFullWidth": false,
+  // Instead of specifying `footerMarkupHtml`,
+  // one may prefer specify `footerMarkupContent`.
+  // The difference would be that `footerMarkupHtml` should be an HTML string
+  // whereas `footerMarkupContent` should be a valid `Content` as defined in `social-components` package readme.
+  // If `footerMarkupHtml` is defined, `footerMarkupContent` is ignored.
+  "footerMarkupContent": Content,

   // Footer notes content.
   // Overwrites `dataSource.footnotes`.